SolidBlock-cn/reasonable-sorting/README-en.md

 如果看不懂英文，可以阅读[中文版](README.md)。

 Did you find that, in Creative Mode, it's quite a hard work to find in the creative inventory anything you want, as the sorting of them is so messy?

-This mod adjusts the order that items are iterated in the registry, to adjust the sorting of items.
-As it's the change on the layer of item registry, it works fine when you view the item list through other mods (like RoughlyEnoughItems).

-Besides, this mod allows you to change the item groups to which items belong.
+Install this mod, and your creative inventory will be beautifully sorted!
+You will discover that all stairs and slabs follow their base blocks, and fence gates are transferred to decoration blocks and follow their relevant fence.
+Colorful blocks are sorted in the gradient color order.

+You may config your custom sorting rules and item group transfer rules.

 The mod **depends on Cloth Config mod**, without which this mod cannot work.
 Besides, for Fabric and Quilt version, **it's recommended to install Mod Menu** to configure.